 Materials in Storage

-You can request materials that are “In Storage” to be retrieved for you at both the Circulation/Reserve Desk and the Learning Commons Desk.
+You can request materials that are “In Storage” to be retrieved for you at both The Desk.

-The Circulation/Reserve staff will assist if sufficient staff is on duty to do so.
+The Desk staff will assist if sufficient staff is on duty to do so.
 The Office of Disability Support Services assists any student who requests and qualifies for support.

-You can check out keys to any listening and viewing room located on the second floor at the Circulation/Reserve Desk.
+You can check out keys to any listening and viewing room located on the second floor at The Desk.
 This privilege is limited to Longwood students, faculty, and staff.

 Faculty may place personal and/or Library-owned materials on reserve for their students.
-All traditional course reserve materials are located behind the Circulation/Reserve Desk.
+All traditional course reserve materials are located behind The Desk.
 Reserve materials have limited check out periods as specified by the faculty member.
-Reserve materials should be returned to the staff at the Circulation/Reserve Desk For more information, see:
+Reserve materials should be returned to the staff at The Desk For more information, see:

 Hourly reserve materials have been designated for Library use only and will be considered overdue by the date and time due.
 Daily loans will be considered overdue at Library closing on the date due.